 CSA

 Refers to the Canadian Standards Association (CSA).
-Established in 1919 as the Canadian Engineering Standards Association, it was renamed CSA in 1944.
-It operates the CSA standards, which are safety standards for electrical products, medical devices, machinery, and instruments in Canada.
-Under the laws of all provinces and territories in Canada, as well as federal law, equipment used with commercial power supplies and high-safety equipment such as gas and oil combustion appliances are required to meet CSA standards.
-In the United States, it is regarded as equivalent to UL, managed by Underwriters Laboratories, through mutual certification processes.
+It was established in 1919 as the Canadian Engineering Standards Association and was renamed CSA in 1944.
+It operates CSA standards, which are Canadian safety standards for electric products, medical devices, machinery, and equipment.
+Under provincial and territorial laws, or federal law, in all provinces and territories within Canada, equipment used with commercial power sources and gas or oil-fired appliances, which require high safety, are required to meet CSA standards.
+In the United States, it is regarded as equivalent to UL through coordination with Underwriters Laboratories, which operates UL.